 The median nerve brings feeling to the palm side of your thumb and first three fingers (not the pinkie).
 It also helps to control some movements.
 Any compression of this median nerve can cause, over time, carpal tunnel syndrome.

-Common causes and predisposing factors for CTS include1, 2:
+Common causes and risk factors for this condition include:

 - Repetitive strain and prolonged flexion/extension of the wrist, notably from activities such as driving, reading, typing, and holding a telephone